stripe-archive/accept-a-card-payment/README.md

 When you are ready to create a live webhook endpoint, follow our guide in the docs on [configuring a webhook endpoint in the dashboard](https://stripe.com/docs/webhooks/setup#configure-webhook-settings).

+**5. [Mobile clients] Set up the client app:**

+Finally, choose a mobile client implementation and follow the instruction in the app's README (e.g. `using-webhooks/client/ios/README.md`) to run.

+When the app is running, use `4242424242424242` as a test card number with any CVC code + a future expiration date.

+Use the `4000000000003220` test card number to trigger a 3D Secure challenge flow.

+Read more about testing on Stripe at https://stripe.com/docs/testing.

 ## FAQ
 Q: Why did you pick these frameworks?